jmw686-appdev/ruby-scripts/README.md

 ### rails loan_payment

+In `loan_payment.rake`, write some code such that the command

 ```
 rails loan_payment
 ```

-should read the contents of
+reads the contents of

  - `lib/input_files/loan_payment_apr.txt`
  - `lib/input_files/loan_payment_years.txt`